PARAM

-PARAM is a series of supercomputers designed and assembled by the Centre for Development of Advanced Computing (C-DAC) in Pune, India.
+PARAM is a series of Indian supercomputers designed and assembled by the Centre for Development of Advanced Computing (C-DAC) in Pune.
 PARAM means "supreme" in the Sanskrit language, whilst also creating an acronym for "PARAllel Machine".
-As of November 2022 the fastest machine in the series is the PARAM Siddhi AI which ranks 120th in world, with an Rpeak of 5.267 petaflops.

 History

 C-DAC was created in November 1987, originally as the Centre for Development of Advanced Computing Technology (C-DACT).
 This was in response to issues purchasing supercomputers from foreign sources.
 The Indian Government decided to try and develop indigenous computing technology.
-More information about "Param: The First Super Computer of India" had been elaborated by Avishek Bhattacharjee in a research paper.

 PARAM 8000

 The PARAM 8000 was the first machine in the series and was built from scratch.
 A prototype was benchmarked at the "1990 Zurich Super-computing Show": of the machines that ran at the show it came second only to one from the United States.

 A 64-node machine was delivered in August 1991.
 Each node used Inmos T800/T805 transputers.
 A 256-node machine had a theoretical performance of 1GFLOPS, however in practice had a sustained performance of 100-200MFLOPS.
 PARAM 8000 was a distributed memory MIMD architecture with a reconfigurable interconnection network.

 The PARAM 8000 was noted to be 28 times more powerful than the Cray X-MP that the government originally requested, for the same $10 million cost quoted for it.